PlanetLive/LinearA/disc/README.md

 There may have been 3-states conveyable by each beat: a full 1-second signal, a quick signal flash, and no signal.
 (The original Morse Code used patterns of dots with similar blank spaces to represent a few of the letters.)

 There are [12 unique timeline beats in African music](https://youtu.be/8ypTYNGLr5A?si=YthHmWpffm8Z_gIG&t=218).
 With possible origins on the Upper Nile and North Africa, a reflector-and-scepter mirror system may have used a beat to convey light pulses representing the consonant-vowel characters using a cipher.

-Hiro Kuroda found that the disc can be read in both directions like, forming for 4 unique story sequences.
-Perhaps reversing phrases was a means to send back messages to confirm receipt and add more details.